carlosonunez/blog.carlosnunez.me/content/post/how-to-make-enterprise-container-strategies-that-last-part-ii.md

 orchestration platforms provide all of these features (and more), but knowing whether to stick to a Docker-based orchestration platform or begin using a non-Docker-based platform depends on your desired outcomes.
-Our next post will discuss the next steps of the Stairs, all of which focus on container _orchestrators_.
+Our next post will discuss the next steps of the Staircase, all of which focus on container _orchestrators_.
 Like this post, I will focus on a real-life example of how moving to orchestrators from raw Docker produced big gains for a large enterprise.

-I will wrap this series with a brief discussion of when jumping between the Stairs makes sense and peripheral concerns to think about that come with running containers at enterprise scale.
+I will wrap this series with a brief discussion of when jumping between stairs in the Staircase makes sense and peripheral concerns to think about that come with running containers at enterprise scale.

 # Footnotes